GalaIO/Gson/README.md

 	Date:			2015-2-6
 	Author:			LaoGuo
 	Describtion:	update the code of gson-creator
-					we can creator-gson data on one generator.buf!!! but only case by case,,,,,
+					we can creator-gson data on one buf!!! but only case by case,,,,,

 					same api  rather than  different usal.